Sanjeev17798/Opella/README.md

 The root files (`main.tf`, `variables.tf`, `providers.tf`) define shared logic, inputs, and Azure provider configuration.

 The `.github/workflows/terraform.yml` enables CI/CD for automated validation, planning, and deployment.

+My Azure free tier has already been used up.